Nodge/tsip/proposals/TSIP-01 BaseError.md

     throw "Missing file path.";
 } catch (error) {
-    // Normalized from a string to a `BaseError` instance throw new BaseErrorImpl("Failed due to an unexpected issue.", {
+    // Normalized from a string to a `BaseError` instance throw new BaseError("Failed due to an unexpected issue.", {
         cause: error,
     });
 }